eevee/eev.ee/content/dev/2016-02-08-weekly-roundup-slow-week.markdown

 - **art**: [The usual](http://lexyeevee.tumblr.com/tagged/daily-comic).
 Also hourly comic day.

-- **doom**: Some more tinkerting.
+- **doom**: Some more tinkering.
 Made a few weapons that are pretty sweet.
 Also made a little start of a ZDoom editing demo map.